Routledge Encyclopedia of Citizen Media: Abstracts [M]

 Fox, Andrew (ed.)
 (2016) Global Perspectives on Media Events in Contemporary Society, Hershey: IGI Global.

 Mitu, Bianca and Stamatis Poulakidakos (eds) (2016) Media Events: A Critical Contemporary Approach, London: Palgrave Macmillan.

 Hilde Stephansen, University of Westminster, UK

 Emiliano Treré, Cardiff University, UK

-This entry will focus on the concept of media practices as it relates specifically to citizen media.
-For context, we will begin by briefly covering the key premises of practice theory (as developed in the work of Bourdieu, Schatzki, Reckwitz and others).
-We will then provide an overview of the origins of the ‘turn to practice’ in media research, referencing Couldry’s (2004) much-cited call for a new practice paradigm, but also covering antecedents in media anthropology, Science & Technology Studies, audience research, alternative media studies and communication for social change.
-We then turn to contemporary developments in the study of citizen media, focusing especially on how the concept of media practices has been taken up by scholars studying alternative- and social movement media as a means of developing non-media-centric analyses of the emancipatory potential (or otherwise) of activists’ media use.
-We will draw on specific examples and case studies from the research of scholars active in this field, to illustrate different ways in which the concept of media practices has been used and the range of different media practices that media activists and citizen journalists engage in.
+This entry focuses on the concept of media practices as it relates specifically to citizen media.
+For context, we begin by briefly covering the key premises of practice theory and providing an overview of the origins of the ‘turn to practice’ in media research, referencing Couldry’s (2004) widely cited call for a new practice paradigm, but also covering antecedents in media anthropology, audience research, and alternative media studies.
+We then turn to contemporary developments in the study of citizen media, focusing especially on how the concept of media practices has been taken up by scholars studying citizen- and social movement media as a means of developing non-media-centric analyses of activists’ media uses.
+We draw on specific examples from the research of scholars active in this field to illustrate different ways in which the concept of media practices has been used.
 Finally, we reflect on the challenges and limitations of the concept in light of recent social and technological developments.

 Couldry, N. (2004) ‘Theorising Media as Practice’, Social Semiotics 14(2): 115-132.